 Supply chain management is a conscious effort to run supply chains in the most efficient and effective way possible.
 Such strategies include product development, sourcing, production and logistics, each of which assists in creating quality products and coordinating their flow to the consumer.
 The supply chain exists in many different forms, but the most common structure contains four separate entities:

-The organizations that ultimately create the supply chain are “linked” together through both physical and informational means.
-The physical element involves the creation, shipping and storage of goods, obviously the visible part of the process.
-However, critical to the coordination of goods is the informational element which allows supply chain partners to communicate with one another and control the flow of goods.
+The organizations that constitute the supply chain are linked together through both physical and informational means.
+The physical element involves the creation, shipping and storage of goods — the obvious, visible part of the process.
+However, the informational element that allows supply chain partners to communicate with one another and control the flow of goods is also critical.

-Risk management is a key driving force to creating a supply chain.
-Reducing the costs of a supply chain carry with it inherent risks associated with reduced quality and unreliable shipping times.
-Common practices like outsourcing, offshoring, lean manufacturing and just-in-time all create increased risk levels.
-Countless industries seek after the right balance of risk and cost, and utilize more modern approaches such as supply chain redundancies, information tracking, flexible supply contracts and risk assessment measures.
+Risk management is a key driving force to creating an efficient supply chain.
+Reducing the costs of a supply chain carries inherent risks of reduced quality and unreliable shipping times.
+Common practices like outsourcing, offshoring and lean manufacturing all create increased risk levels.
+Industries should seek the right balance of risk and cost, using more modern approaches such as supply chain redundancies, information tracking, flexible supply contracts and risk assessment measures.

 Lynch warned against cutting corners to save money on shipments.
 Rather than adding more overhead, small businesses are better off finding a partner who can take the work of transportation off their plate, he said.

 “Looking for transactional savings on shipments can hurt businesses in the long run,” Lynch added.
 “While $20 to $100 savings will be seen immediately, the long-term costs and impacts are significant.”